 In May 2021 Connection Capital’s clients acquired Bredbury Hall Hotel & Country Club at a significant discount to its pre Covid-19 valuation, after it went into administration in 2020.
-Prior to the pandemic, the business was performing strongly, consistently generating revenues in excess of £4m per annum and had recently undergone extensive refurbishment.
+Prior to the pandemic, the business was performing strongly, consistently generating revenues in excess of £4m per annum and had undergone extensive refurbishment in 2021.

 In total, Connection Capital’s private investor clients provided £4.4m of senior debt to fund the acquisition, conclude renovations and provide working capital, and obtained a majority equity stake in the company.
 The deal represented a 51% LTV (loan-to-value) based on market value and taking historical earnings into account.

 Located in Stockport and set in seven acres of landscaped gardens and scenic walking trails in the Goyt Valley, Bredbury Hall Hotel & Country Club has 149 rooms, ten conferencing and banqueting suites, a 200-cover restaurant, 60-cover lounge bar and brasserie, fitness centre and a 16th century barn.
-It will re-open in June 2021, creating 100 jobs.
+Post refurbishment in June 2021, 100 new jobs were created.

 The investment was made alongside Vine Hotels, a hotel operating company chaired by Greg Dyke, the former BBC Director-General and FA Chairman, which operated the hotel post-deal.